Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 For a public company, if shareholder approval is necessary to affirm the transaction, an information circular will also be required.

 Which side normally prepares the first drafts?

 The purchaser’s counsel will normally prepare the first draft of the letter of intent, purchase agreement and material closing documents.
 However, the corporation seeking approval from its shareholders is responsible for preparing the information circular.
 There are instances where the seller’s counsel will prepare the definitive transaction documents, including where the seller is running an auction process that includes interested bidders submitting offers in the form of a seller-prepared purchase agreement.

 What are the substantive clauses that comprise an acquisition agreement?

-- covenants; and
+- closing arrangements and deliverables;

 What provisions are made for deal protection?